What Makes Silk Special?

 For the convenience of customers and brand partners, we have summarized the best silk care practices and provided the following reference guide.

-How to clean silk?
+How to Wash Silk?

 Silk as a protein fiber that is acid-resistant but not alkali-resistant and is degraded by light, so that requires special care when washing.